Procedural Refinement by LLM-driven Algorithmic Debugging for ARC-AGI-2: Experiments

 Each ARC-AGI-2 task consists 2--5 training input--output pairs and 1--3 test pairs.
 Following the official ARC-AGI evaluation protocol, we measure performance using the standard \textbf{Pass@2} metric~\cite{chen2021evaluating}, under which a task is considered solved if the correct output is produced within two allowed submissions.

 In our experiments, we set the number of parallel threads $N=8$ following~\cite{Poetiq2025Frontier}, where each ABPR thread $A_i$ is initialised with a distinct random seed $\xi_i$, which determines both the ordering of training examples and the stochastic choices made within the LLM-based refinement operator~\cite{dietterich2000ensemble}.
+We set the sampling temperature to $1.0$ and intentionally randomise the seed of each thread to increase the diversity of first-pass program hypotheses.
+This choice broadens the initial hypothesis distribution rather than making each single trajectory deterministic.
+The resulting variance is controlled by sufficient sampling over the ensemble size $N$ and total search depth $T_{\mathrm{depth}}$.
+Here $T_{\mathrm{depth}}=1$ denotes the first-pass generation only, while $T_{\mathrm{depth}}>1$ includes $T_{\mathrm{depth}}-1$ subsequent verifier-guided repair rounds.
+As $N$ and $T_{\mathrm{depth}}$ increase, run-to-run variation empirically contracts.
+Appendix~\ref{app:variance_reproducibility} reports the repeated-run variance and heatmap analysis supporting this convergence, and documents the exact data sources used for reproducibility.

-Then, each process $A_i$ executes the iterative ABPR loop (Algorithm~\ref{alg:abpr}) for up to $T_{\max}=10$ refinement steps, producing a final program hypothesis $H_i$ together with its execution outcomes on the training set, among which a diversity-prioritised voting is performed to select the top-$2$ programs that maximise both consensus size and verification consistency~\cite{kuncheva2003measures}.
+Then, each process $A_i$ runs ABPR to a total search depth of $T_{\mathrm{depth}}=10$, corresponding to one initial generation followed by up to nine verifier-guided repair rounds.
+This produces a final program hypothesis $H_i$ together with its execution outcomes on the training set, among which a diversity-prioritised voting is performed to select the top-$2$ programs that maximise both consensus size and verification consistency~\cite{kuncheva2003measures}.

+\paragraph{Feedback conditions and baselines.} Our experiments compare feedback conditions under the same verifier and task protocol. \emph{Direct} generation receives no iterative feedback. \emph{Execution-feedback repair} receives failed outputs, verifier outcomes, and runtime errors, and can revise the program iteratively, but does not receive APD proof-tree derivations. \emph{ABPR repair} uses the same verifier feedback and additionally receives semantic derivation traces for localized refinement.
+Python direct and Python execution-feedback rows are reported only in the supplementary RAVEN-style setting, where the symbolic panel interface admits a compact no-trace Python reference under the same interactive verifier; ARC ablations are kept within a fixed Prolog hypothesis space to isolate the effect of semantic derivation traces.